marcinzh/skutek/MANUAL.md

 Note that parallellism of Validation has been inhibited by the **mere presence** of `StateHandler` in the composed *Handler*.
 Handled *Computation*, the `eff`, didn't even include any *Operation* of `State`.

 In case of `Concurrency`, this situation is even worse.
 Current implementation of `Concurrency`, is a [§. hack](#warning).
 It requires `Concurrency` to be handled as the last *Effect*.
-This requirements contradicts with the condition of `State` being handled after the parallelisable *Effect*.
+This requirements contradicts with the condition of `State` being handled after the parallelizable *Effect*.

 Limited coexistence of `State` and `Concurrency` is possible though.
 Using [§. local handling](#62-local-handling), the presence of `State` can be ecnapsulated to fragments of programs, and its diruptive behavior contained there.